Drimdave/100-Days-of-DS---Going-Pro-In-3-Months/README.md

 I am starting this 100 Days of Data Science Challenge to encourage myself to work on my data science skills and projects on consistent daily basis.

+I will also share my progress stats on LinkedIn every tenth day.

 This resipitory contains my structure: Things I covered, My DS Diary, resources and books.

 ## Structure of the 100 days of DS